TechnitiumSoftware/DnsServer/APIDOCS.md

 - `heartbeatRetryIntervalSeconds` (optional): The interval in seconds in which the DNS server must retry the state refresh process for all nodes in case of a failure.
 The valid range is `10`-`300` and default value is `10`.
 - `configRefreshIntervalSeconds` (optional): The interval in seconds in which the DNS server must refresh the configuration from the Primary node.
 The valid range is `30`-`3600` and default value is `900`.
 - `configRetryIntervalSeconds` (optional): The interval in seconds in which the DNS server must retry the configuration refresh process for the Primary node in case of a failure.
 The valid range is `30`-`3600` and default value is `60`.
+- `ignoreCertificateErrors` (optional): Set to `true` to skip TLS certificate validation on heartbeat and config-refresh calls between Cluster nodes.
+This is intended for deployments where nodes use self-signed TLS certificates on a private network.
+The flag defaults to whatever was set during `initJoin` and persists across restarts.
+Set to `false` after migrating all nodes to PKI-trusted certificates.

 RESPONSE:
 ```